Port of Seattle, Bell Street Pier Cruise Terminal (Pier 66), 2225 Alaskan Way, Seattle, Washington 98121

 - Port's capital improvement plan includes upgrades to Fishermen's Terminal, new light industrial space in Interbay (close to Terminal 91), modernization of Bell Harbor's conference center, new cruise terminal (which location will be decided in 2019).

-The new cruise terminal will be operated by a private company (TBA) which is due to be responsible for 50% of all development costs (~USD 100 M).
-Terminal 46 is located south of downtown and has 3100 ft (945 m) berthing, 50 ft (15 m) water depth / max draft, 86 acres (350,000 m2) land area and a terminal building with capacity 5,000 passengers.
-Berth's northern portion serves as cruise dock, while its south end is for breakbulk cargo ships.
+The new cruise terminal will be operated by a private company (TBA) which is due to be responsible for 50% of all development costs (~USD 100 million).
+Terminal 46 is located south of downtown and has 3100 ft (945 m) berthing, 50 ft (15 m) water depth / max draught, combined land area 86 acres (350,000 m2) and a cruise terminal building with capacity 5,000 passengers.
+Berth's northern portion serves as cruise dock (land area 29 acres / 117,360 m2), while its south end is for docking of breakbulk cargo ships.

-Terminal's completion is scheduled for 2020.
-The new facility will have shoreside power capabilities.
+Since 2019, Terminal 46 is no longer used for international container shipping.
+Cruise terminal's completion is scheduled for 2020.
+The new facility will also have shoreside power capabilities.

 Bell Street Pier 66 cruise terminal

 Terminal 66 was inaugurated in May 2000.
 In 2017 was completed the USD 30 million terminal expansion project.

 - address: "Port of SeattleSeattle, Bell Street Pier Cruise Terminal (Pier #66), 2225 Alaskan Way, Seattle, Washington 98121"